TimurKady/free-admin/docs/core-concepts-and-terminology.md

 ## BootManager and FastAPI integration

-`BootManager` (`freeadmin.boot`) is the entry point used by FastAPI applications.
+`BootManager` (`freeadmin.core.boot`) is the entry point used by FastAPI applications.
 It performs three tasks:

 1. Loads the configured adapter and any bundled models.
 2. Adds middleware such as the admin guard and session management.